sudheerj/reactjs-interview-questions/README.md

 47. ### Why fragments are better than container divs?

-    Below are the list of reasons,
+    Below are the list of reasons to prefer fragments over container DOM elements,

     1. Fragments are a bit faster and use less memory by not creating an extra DOM node.
 This only has a real benefit on very large and deep trees.
     2. Some CSS mechanisms like _Flexbox_ and _CSS Grid_ have a special parent-child relationships, and adding divs in the middle makes it hard to keep the desired layout.